christophedc0/Dump/DAPS/gdrives.md

 | + | Zarox | 1wOhY88zc0wdQU-QQmhm4FzHL9QiCQnpu | Homemade | :white_check_mark: | <li>[TPDB](https://theposterdb.com/user/zarox)</li> <br /> <li>Can contain white text versions of black text MM2K posters</li> |
 | ++ | Drazzilb | 1VeeQ_frBFpp6AZLimaJSSr0Qsrl6Tb7z | MM2K | :white_check_mark: |  |
 | +++ | PERSONAL CUSTOM FOLDER/DRIVE | YOU | PERSONAL | :white_check_mark: | (*)This can be used to override/replace posters from one of the drives (or personal/other collections) but don't want to change priorities for specific reasons</li> |

+* Drives marked with ✅ in the ACK column are verified by the owner provided the feedback over their drive, it's contents and aware of their ranking

 ### Afterword